lokeshkrishnar/AlwaysRemembered/SaraswathyKalyanaraman/life.md

 ---

 ## Marriage & Family
-- Spouse:
+- Spouse: Kalyanaraman
-- Children:
+- Children: Umalakshmi
+- Son-in-Law: Ravichandran
+- Grandchildren: Lokesh Krishna, Sai Ayshwarya Lakshmi
 - Family life:
+"She was an amazing mother, a wonderful mother-in-law, the most caring wife, and a blessing of a grandmother."
 ---

 ## Later Years
-- Where she lived:
+- Where she lived: Chennai
-- Daily routines:
+- Daily routines: She loved sitting in the balcony, loved listening to god songs, seeing serials.
 - What she loved:

 ---